Bishnu Dey: Biography

-Dey had a sizable personal library at home and an extensive collection of Western classical music.
-Music and literature connected the group in a big way.
+Dey had a personal library at home and a collection of Western classical music.
+Music and literature were important shared interests among the group.

 1936-1950: Dey’s second book Chorabaali (চোরাবালি) was published in 1937.
 And though he enjoyed Ripon College—Buddhadeb Basu and Hiren Mukherjee were among the faculty—his health started deteriorating.

 Dey’s second daughter (Uttara) was born in June 1938.
 His wife Pranati joined Kamala Girls' School as a teacher.
 The family shifted to 1/10 Prince Golam Mhd.
 Road, an address that would subsequently be well-frequented by Kolkata’s intelligentsia for decades to come.

 Bishnu Dey continued to translate T.S.
 Eliot with great enthusiasm.
 He published his third book Purbolekh (পূর্বলেখ) in 1941.

 On March 28, 1942, the Progressive Writers’ Front was converted into the Anti-Fascist Writers' and Artists' Association with the full support of all writers and intellectuals.
 Bishnu Dey and poet Subhash Mukhopadhyay were part of the organizing committee.

 While WW2 ravaged the world, many students and teachers of Ripon College fled Calcutta, fearing air raids.
 At the end of 1942, the college administration decided to shift the college away from Kolkata.
 Dey was also asked to transfer there.
 He resigned and had to work as a private tutor to make ends meet.

 From June to September 1943, Dey also worked at Prasanta Chandra Mahalanobis’s statistical lab at Presidency College.
 A third child, son (Jishnu), was born in February 1943.

 That was the year of the Bengal Famine – millions fled from villages to the city only to die of starvation.
 The Calcutta Group artists (for whom Dey was an inspiration and constant support) portrayed the suffering through paintings; IPTA utilized the stage; Jyotirindra Moitra composed his famous ‘Nabojibaner Gaan.’
 Bishnu Dey was intimately involved in all these movements.

 In 1944, Dey was employed by the Bengal Government Education Department and posted in the English Department of Presidency College; in 1947, he was transferred to Central Calcutta College (now known as Maulana Azad College).
 He retired from this college in 1969.

 The independence of India came at a terrible price.
 Bengal was partitioned into East Bengal, (later East Pakistan, now Bangladesh) and West Bengal.
 The nation of Pakistan was formed in the West.
 Inter-religious riots broke out in these areas.
 Mass migration began.
 Also, the Tebhaga Movement (the peasants’ revolt) started in the winter of 1946.